-Licensee will locate and delineate 2-D study sites in the field during fall 2012.
-Licensee, with at least 2 week advance notice, will invite interested Relicensing Participants into the field to comment on study sites.
-One model will be developed in each of three river segments, assuming FYLF breeding is documented is each reach.
-If breeding is not documented in a reach by Licensee's Special-Status Amphibians - FYLF Surveys Study, modeling will not occur in that reach.
-The three reaches in which modeling may occur include: 1) on the Middle Yuba River and Yuba River from Our House Diversion Dam to New Colgate Powerhouse; 2) on Oregon Creek from the Log Cabin Diversion Dam to the confluence with the Middle Yuba River; and 3) on the North Yuba River from New Bullards Bar Dam to the confluence with the Middle Yuba River.
+YCWA will locate and delineate 2-D study sites in the field during fall 2012.
+YCWA, with at least 2 week advance notice, will invite interested Relicensing Participants into the field to comment on study sites.
+One model will be developed in each of three river segments, assuming FYLF breeding is documented in each reach.
+If breeding is not documented in a reach by YCWA's Special-Status Amphibians - FYLF Surveys Study, modeling will not occur in that reach.
+The three reaches in which modeling may occur include: 1) on the Middle Yuba River to the confluence of the North Yuba River, with the modeling site to be placed in Our House Diversion Dam Reach unless FYLF breeding is not documented in that reach; 2) on Oregon Creek from the Log Cabin Diversion Dam to the confluence with the Middle Yuba River; and 3) on the North Yuba River from New Bullards Bar Dam to the confluence with the Middle Yuba River or Yuba River to New Colgate Powerhouse.
+The first and second of these reaches represent the primary stream reaches below the two Project facilities that may affect FYLF.
+Our House Diversion Dam and Log Cabin Diversion Dam, respectively.
+The third reach is situated below New Bullards Bar Dam, but downstream of the confluence the reach is also affected by Our House Diversion Dam.
+If Relicensing Participants collaboratively agree that a second site is needed to assess flow-habitat relationships in the third reach, YCWA will add this site at a collaboratively agreed-upon location.

-At least 2 weeks in advance of the the field visit with interested Relicensing Participants, Licensee will identify preliminary 2-D sites and provide Relicensing Participants with written materials including maps and technical rational for the preliminary sitings.
-Licensee will use the following guidelines in 2-D site selection:
+At least 2 weeks in advance of the field visit with interested Relicensing Participants, YCWA will identify preliminary 2-D sites and provide Relicensing Participants with written materials including maps and technical rational for the preliminary sitings.
+YCWA will use the following guidelines in 2-D site selection:

-• Locating the Site

-- ➤ Choose a site in each reach in which 2-D modeling will occur: - ✓ that has the common dominant breeding habitat types for that reach and preferably includes a known FYLF breeding site - ✓ with the goal of including at least two mesohabitat units - ✓ from the potential set of study sites developed based on the above criteria, choose a site with the most potential project effects

-• Size of Modeled Area

-- Each modeled site will: - ✓ have an area that ranges from a minimum of approximately 250 m^2 (i.e., small streams) to a maximum of approximately $5,000 \text{ m}^2$ (i.e., larger rivers) - ✓ have a data point density appropriate for the hydraulic modeling requirements and calibration in FYLF breeding areas to meet standard acceptable 2-D modeling error
+- Locating the Site - Choose a site in each reach in which 2-D modeling will occur: - ✓ that has the common dominant breeding habitat types for that reach and preferably includes a known FYLF breeding site - \checkmark with the goal of including at least two mesohabitat units - ✓ from the potential set of study sites developed based on the above criteria, choose a site with the most potential project effects - Size of Modeled Area - Each modeled site will: - ✓ have an area that ranges from a minimum of approximately 250 m2 (i.e., small streams) to a maximum of approximately 5,000 m2 (i.e., larger rivers) - ✓ have a data point density appropriate for the hydraulic modeling requirements and calibration in FYLF breeding areas to meet standard acceptable 2-D modeling error